funnylookinhat/emory.js/form.js.spec.md

 **view** - These target specific views and load them into the DOM.
 The "NAME" keyword should be replaced with the specific identifier you are expecting to have returned within your JSON.
-These will be set to `display: none;` by default and should be shown in postview.
+These will be set to `display: none;` by default, and then shown by default if `emory-ajax-postview-show-target` doesn't target them right before `emory-ajax-callback` is run.

-- `emory-ajax-success-view-NAME-replace-target` : A jQuery selector to replace with the view.
+- `emory-ajax-view-NAME-replace-target` : A jQuery selector to replace with the view.
-- `emory-ajax-success-view-NAME-prepend-target` : A jQuery selector to prepend the view to.
+- `emory-ajax-view-NAME-prepend-target` : A jQuery selector to prepend the view to.
-- `emory-ajax-success-view-NAME-append-target` : A jQuery selector to append the view to.
+- `emory-ajax-view-NAME-append-target` : A jQuery selector to append the view to.

 **postview** - After views have been loaded into the DOM.